 It is an annual address given by the President to a joint session of Parliament and marks the official opening of the legislature.
 It is designed to be a report on the economic and social state of the nation, and includes a review of the past year and priorities for the current year.
 This is a special and unique occasion where all three arms of the state are in the same place together.

 In a general election year, two State of the Nation Addresses are delivered.

 This is the only item on the agenda for this special sitting and it is presided by both the Speaker of the National Assembly and the Chairperson of the National Council of Provinces.

 2. Time and place

-SONA will be delivered on Thursday, 7 February 2019 at 19:00.
-Since 2010, the SONA has been delivered in the evening to give more South Africans an opportunity to listen to the address.
+SONA will be delivered on Thursday, February 13 at 19:00 to a prime time tv audience.
+Since 2010, SONA has been delivered in the evening to give more South Africans an opportunity to listen to the address.
 The setting is the same as always: the National Assembly Chamber.

-3. Theme The theme for this year’s event is: “Following up on our commitments: Making Your Future Work Better”.
+The theme for this year is: “Following up on our commitments: making your future work better”

 4. What will the President say?

 The speech will seek to build on previous speeches and commitments.
 The speech will also be an opportunity for the President to update the nation on progress made and layout his plans and vision to grow South Africa.

 5. Who are the key guests at the State of the Nation Address?